torrvision/straighttoshapes/README.md

 $ mkdir path/to/straighttoshapes/data
 ```

-In the data directory, the vanilla application expects to find three directories:
+In the data directory, the straighttoshapes application expects to find three directories:
 ```
 $ cd path/to/straightoshapes/data
 $ mkdir models results datasets